ramiro050/universe-map/_texts/t4-nesting-of-contours.md

 ## Algorithm

 For low number of extrema, one can easily create a tree characterizing the nesting of the contours by hand.
 However, the number of extrema grows as $$\ell ^2$$, where $$\ell$$ is the highest degree of spherical harmonics used.
 Therefore, the rest of this post will be devoted to explaining how to efficiently get the nesting from any CMB using image processing.

-### Reducing Dimension of Problem

-At first glance, it seems that the problem requires to look in two dimensions, to see if a contour is inside another or not.
-However, it turns out that the problem of capturing the nesting of contours can be reduced to a one dimensional problem.